Best Day Trips from Hamburg in 2024

 Despite the damage that the Old Town section of Lübeck sustained during World War II, the basic footprint of Old Town Lübeck, with its 15th and 16th century churches, salt storehouses, and public monuments remains unchanged.

-While there is no shortage of attractions to visit in Lübeck.
-Some of the best sights can be found by chance, just by strolling the alleys and streets.
+While there is no shortage of attractions to visit in Lübeck, some of the best sights can be found by chance, just by strolling the alleys and streets of the Old Town.

-The courtyards are mostly found in the well-preserved Kober area in the north along Engeslwisch, Glockengießerstraße and Engelsgrube, and in the south around the cathedral.
+Not only can you window shop or stop at a cafe or restaurant, you can also explore the courtyards found in the well-preserved Kober area in the north along Engeslwisch, Glockengießerstraße and Engelsgrube, and in the south around the cathedral.

 Church of St. Mary’s